 Clouds are an important component of the global hydrological cycle and play a major role in the Earth's climate system through their strong impact on radiation processes.
 The interplay of sunlight with clouds imposes major challenges for satellite remote sensing, both in terms of the spatial complexity of real clouds and the dominance of multiple scattering in radiation transport.
 The retrieval of trace gas products from TROPOMI/S5P will be strongly affected by the presence of clouds.
-The physics behind the influence of cloud on trace gas retrieval is well understood, and in general, there are three different contributions [Liu et al., 2004; Kokhanovsky and Rozanov, 2008; Stammes et al., 2008; Wagner et al., 2008]: (1) the albedo effect associated with the enhancement of reflectivity for cloudy scenes compared to cloud-free sky scenes, (2) the so-called shielding effect, for which that part of the trace gas column below the cloud is hidden by the clouds themselves, and (3) the increase in absorption, related to multiple scattering inside clouds which leads to enhancements of the optical path length.
+The physics behind the influence of cloud on trace gas retrieval is well understood, and in general, there are three different contributions [Liu et al., 2004; Kokhanovsky and Rozanov, 2008; Stammes et al., 2008; Wagner et al., 2008]: (1) the albedo effect associated with the enhancement of reflectivity for cloudy scenes compared to cloud-free sky scenes, (2) the so-called shielding effect, for which that part of the trace gas column below the cloud is hidden by the clouds which leads to enhancements of the optical path length.
 The albedo and in-cloud absorption effects increase the visibility of trace gases at and above the cloud-top, while the shielding effect normally results in an underestimation of the trace gas column.

 Using radiative transfer modelling, several papers have quantified the influence of cloud parameters on the retrieval of trace gas columns [Liu et al., 2004; Ahmad et al., 2004; Boersma et al., 2004; Van Roozendael et al., 2006; Kokhanovsky et al., 2007].
 These studies have shown that cloud fraction, cloud optical thickness (albedo), and cloud-top pressure (height) are the most important quantities for cloud correction of satellite trace gas retrievals.
-Figure 1.1 is a global overview of these three cloud properties, as derived from GOME-2 measurements using cloud property retrieval algorithms that will be adapted for TROPOMI/S5P.
+Figure 1.1 is a global overview of these three cloud properties, as derived from TROPOMI/S5P measurements using cloud property retrieval algorithms.

-Figure 1.1: (a) Cloud fraction, (b) cloud-top pressure and (c) cloud optical thickness measured by GOME-2 on MetOp-A and MetOp-B in December 2012.
+Figure 1.1: (a) Cloud fraction, (b) cloud-top pressure and (c) cloud optical thickness measured by TROPOMI in June 2020..

 The TROPOMI (Tropospheric Monitoring Instrument) is the payload instrument for the Sentinel 5 Precursor (S5P) Mission.
-The S5P platform will be launched into a sunsynchronous low-earth orbit in 2016.
+The S5P platform was launched into a sun-synchronous low-earth orbit on $13^{th}$ October 2017.
 TROPOMI is a nadir-viewing atmospheric chemistry instrument measuring at moderate spectral resolution from the UV to the near infrared [RD7].
+The spatial resolution was initially 7 x 3.5 km and has been increased to 5.5 x 3.5 km since orbit 09388 on 6 August 2019.

-In addition to global measurements of a number of trace species, including ozone, TROPOMI/S5P will also deliver several cloud properties as noted above, and the present ATBD (Algorithm Theoretical Basis Document) describes the two algorithms delivering these cloud properties.
+In addition to global measurements of a number of trace species, including ozone, TROPOMI/S5P also delivers several cloud properties as noted above, and the present ATBD (Algorithm Theoretical Basis Document) describes the two algorithms delivering these cloud properties.
 The purpose of the ATBD is to provide detailed mathematical and physical descriptions of the two algorithms, along with discussions of algorithm inputs and outputs, data products, algorithm validation and error analysis.

-The first algorithm (herewith called S5P_CLOUD_OCRA) is based closely on OCRA - the Optical Cloud Recognition Algorithm [Loyola and Ruppert, 1998].
-The main product parameter for S5P_CLOUD_OCRA is the fractional cloud cover (between 0 and 1), obtained through comparisons of broad-band reflectance measurements in the UV/VIS/NIR spectral regions with those from a global cloud-free composite data set made up of minimum reflectances.
+The first algorithm (herewith called S5P\CLOUD\OCRA) is based closely on OCRA - the Optical Cloud Recognition Algorithm [Loyola and Ruppert, 1998].
+The main product parameter for S5P\CLOUD\OCRA is the fractional cloud cover (between 0 and 1), obtained through comparisons of broad-band reflectance measurements in the UV/VIS/NIR spectral regions with those from a global cloud-free composite data set made up of minimum reflectances.